 "Before I even begin to tell you how good this golf course is I want to let you know just how perfect the entire set-up at West Sussex is.
 The golf course is almost perfect.
 West Sussex, on the edge of the South Downs, is quite simply a wonderful place and a magnificent location to golf."

-Top Sub-Par 70 Golf Courses of Great Britain
+Top Sub-Par 70 Golf Courses of the United Kingdom

 Par-fives are overrated.
 Think about it, of all the great holes in golf how many of them are par-fives?